andreikuz/happiness_project/README.md

 # Happiness

 ## Introduction
-The purpose of this project is to measure happiness over a span of six years based on  seven different factors, including:
+The purpose of this project is to measure happiness over a span of six years based on seven variables, including: Suicide, GPI score, Life Ladder, GDP per capita, Freedom to Make Life Choices, Generosity, Confidence in National Government.

-- Suicide
-- GPI score
-- Life Ladder
-- GDP per capita
-- Freedom to Make Life Choices
-- Generosity
-- Confidence in National Government

 ## Links to Datasets
 * [World Happiness Report](http://worldhappiness.report/ed/2019/)